attila1010/testingDec2020/README.md

 # Using Cleeren course
 # Testing 22Dec - 1254pm
-# Added this after cloning locally the test branch
+# Added this after copying test branch to main